NYPL/pic-app/app/views/constituents/_faq.html.md

 ### Can I get the data?

 Yes.
 The data is available for download from [this GitHub repository](https://github.com/NYPL/pic-data).
+You can [browse an alphabetical list of all constituents](/constituents/a-z/a).
 You can also export the first 1000 search results from the [map interface](/map).
 Let us know if you've done something cool with the PIC data.
 We'd love to see it!